eddieallard/SoccerApp/README.md

-# Getting Started with Create React App
+# Soccer Betting App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was designed to give a fan the ablility to bet on their favorite soccer team.

 ## Available Scripts